 These options can be customized based on your situation and preferences.
 Additionally, the heat pump continuously calculates its current efficiency (based on the temperature of the energy source).
 With this information, it chooses between the best heating option and switches when necessary.
 As can be seen above, this decision is based on either cost, CO2 emissions, or the current price of electricity and gas.

 Water-source heat pumps can be connected to solar collectors

 Ground-source heat pumps normally include two types of heat pumps: soil-based and water-based.
 However, if you have solar collectors (solar panels that have water-filled tubes to collect heat), you can also connect your heat pump to these panels.

 If you already have solar collectors, installation is relatively cheap.
 You do not need to drill a hole or lay tubes as you would with a ground-source heat pump.

 However, keep in mind that this system works more like an air-source heat pump.
-A ground (water) heat pump is more efficient since the ground (water) does not freeze even when the air temperature is freezing.
+A ground (water) heat pump is more efficient since the ground (and the groundwater) does not freeze even when the air temperature is freezing.
 This system indirectly collects energy (heat) from the air, plus solar energy that would otherwise just warm your solar panels.